By Diane M. Calabrese / Published October 2020

 Let’s look at all the dimensions of the casino environment for contractors.
 First, however, know that securing work with casinos is possible.

-Empire Highrise USA based in Kansas City, MO, has cleaned atriums, entrances, and related areas at casinos, explains Jose S. Aguilar, CEO of the company.
+Empire Highrise USA based in Kansas City, MO, has cleaned atriums, entrances, and related areas at casinos, explains Jorge S. Aguilar, CEO of the company.
 To date, he has not used pressure washers at casino sites.

 Activity and security are two big issues for customers.
 Because many casinos operate on a near 24/7 schedule, contractors must be organized.
 “Activity is major, but we plan ahead of time, which helps,” explains Aguilar.
 “It’s necessary to either close down major traffic areas or work during less busy hours.”